๐Ÿ“ข Important Update: We’ve moved to a new organization and package name! Read about the changes โ†’

 AI says it can’t connect:

-• Make sure both terminal windows are still open (server + ngrok)
+• If using manual method: Make sure both terminal windows are still open (server + ngrok)

 • Check that Anki Desktop is running